mbremerkamp/cert-enricher/README.md

 ## Install Instructions
 Note: This add on has only be developed and tested for Ubuntu.

 Download this repository as a zip file and transfer it to the machine running your splunk search head.
 Unzip the repo in the `apps` folder of your Splunk install.
 Typically this can be found at `/opt/splunk/etc/apps`, but you may need to `echo $SPLUNK_HOME` to locate your install location.
+In order to make the API calls work you will need to set `API_ID` and `API_SECRET` as system environment variables, or directly modify their `None` default values in `bin/config.py`.

 ## Usage
 The cert-enricher has a simple and intuitive usage flow due to the fact that it inherits from Splunk search commands and implements the Splunk SDK's EventingCommand. `enrich` follows the Splunk Processing Language and can be used in conjunction with other commands with the use of pipes.
 The typical usage structure is `One or more search criteria | enrich`, but can be augmented with other commands as well.
 Some examples are provided below: